• Skip to main content

 Two educators from California have been nominated for the prestigious “Patricia Behring Teacher of the Year” award, a national honor for teachers who engage History Day students through innovative teaching and active learning strategies.
 The winners will be announced during the National History Day awards ceremony.
 California’s nominees are:

-Northwood High School, Orange County
+Patterson High School, Stanislaus County

 Senior Division (Grades 9-12)

-Filed Under: 2025, Home Page
+Filed Under: 2026, Home Page

 post

-2025 NHD-CA Historical Paper Contest Finalists
+2026 NHD-CA Historical Paper Contest Finalists

-March 20, 2025 by Craig Irish Leave a Comment
+March 20, 2026 by Craig Irish Leave a Comment

-After months of intensive research by students and careful review by judges, the results of the 2025 NHD-CA Historical Paper Contest are in!
-Twelve Junior Division and twelve Senior Division finalists have been selected to advance to the 2025 National History Day California (NHD-CA) State Contest, scheduled for May 2-4, 2025, at Sacramento State University.
+After months of intensive research by students and careful review by judges, the results of the 2026 NHD-CA Historical Paper Contest are in!
+Twelve Junior Division and twelve Senior Division finalists have been selected to advance to the 2026 National History Day California (NHD-CA) State Contest, scheduled for May 1-3, 2026, at Sacramento State University.

 Historical Paper - State Finalists